scarmuega/WorldDominationCrawler/README.md

 - tidy up report, show more info, provide table alternative
 - memory cache to avoid re-fetch of same url
 - skip links which points back to parent
+- add a cancellation token to abort process but generating partial report